billsix/programmingFromTheGroundUp/docs/source/functions.rst

    Old %ebp       <--- (%esp) and (%ebp)

-As you can see, each parameter can be accessed using base pointer addressing mode using the FIXMEAMPebp-indexed; register.
+As you can see, each parameter can be accessed using base pointer addressing mode using the %ebp; register.

 Next, the function reserves space on the stack for any local variables it needs.
 This is done by simply moving the stack pointer out of the